-In the FUSIONS definitional framework, the starting point is the point at which an organism (plant, animal, animal product) has reached maturity and is ready to enter
+In the FUSIONS definitional framework, the starting point is the point at which an organism (plant, animal, animal product) has reached maturity and is ready to enter the food value chain.
+Thus, the pre-harvest is outside of the system (see also section 1.2.2).

-&lt;sup>35 i.e. "raw" or "unprocessed" food products e.g. Milk; Fruits and vegetables, including herbs; Nuts and seeds; Cereals; Meat; Fish and other types of seafood; Eggs; Honey.
+35 i.e. "raw" or "unprocessed" food products e.g. Milk; Fruits and vegetables, including herbs; Nuts and seeds; Cereals; Meat; Fish and other types of seafood; Eggs; Honey.

-&lt;sup>36 Note that there are two approaches to fulfil secondary objectives.
+36 Note that there are two approaches to fulfil secondary objectives.
 The user of the Manual can either 1) first carry out a full study on all sectors and thus fulfilling the primary objectives defined in this Manual and then put an additional focus on certain parts of the food chain to fulfil specific secondary objectives or 2) Use the Manual to only fulfil (secondary) objectives of its own while not aiming at meeting the primary objectives.